nutirition-positions/nutrition-positions.github.io/index.md

 Nutrition Positions provides three public pages that present the contents of the database organized in various ways.

 The FindFood page displays a list of restaurants, with the ability to be filtered by food type (Mexican, Thai, Hawaiian, etc...), whether they are currently open, and ratings.
-Each restaurant will also have the most upvoted user reviews, and an average rating which will allow the list to be sorted based on those ratings:
+Each restaurant will also have the most liked user reviews, and an average rating which can be applied towards sorting restaurants by those ratings:

 ![](images/list-restaurants.png)